TanStack/query/README.md

 - The query will start in the `status === 'success'` state
 - The query will not automatically fetch on mount
-- The query will not automatically refetch due to rerenders, new instances appearcing, or changes to its query key or variables.
+- The query will not automatically refetch due to rerenders, new instances appearing, or changes to its query key or variables.

 > Pro Tip #1: Because manual queries start in the `status === 'success'` state, you should consider supplying an `initialData` option to pre-populate the cache or similarly use a default parameter value when destructuring the query result